murchandamus/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

   configuration option (default: 0.1 BTC).
 The new parameter takes a feerate and will reject the transaction if its feerate is above the provided value (regardless of the setting for `maxtxfee`).
-If no value is provided, it'll only send the transaction if its feerate is below the `maxtxfee` total.
+If no value is provided, it'll only send the transaction if its fee is below the `maxtxfee` total.

 - [LND #2765][] changes how the LN node responds to channel breaches